eUSD (EUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 eUSD Historical Price

-According to the latest data gathered on eUSD live price page, the current price of eUSD is 0.999586USD.
-The circulating supply of eUSD(EUSD) is 2.24M EUSD , giving it a market capitalization of $2.24M.
+According to the latest data gathered on eUSD live price page, the current price of eUSD is 0.990943USD.
+The circulating supply of eUSD(EUSD) is 2.27M EUSD , giving it a market capitalization of $2.25M.

 The eUSD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.